mbround18/valheim-docker/README.md

   - Includes PR [#10] to fix the double world argument.
 - 1.1.0 (Stable):
   - Includes a fix for [#3] and [#8].
-  - Improves the script interface and separation of concerns, odin.files now have a respective code file that supports interactions for cleaner development experience.
+  - Improves the script interface and separation of concerns, files now have a respective code file that supports interactions for cleaner development experience.
   - Docker image is cleaned up to provide a better usage experience.
 There is now an `AUTO_UPDATE` feature.
   - Has a bug where the script has two entries for the world argument.
 - 1.0.0 (Stable):